 *Top Tip: Concrete can appear cold in the wrong context—warm up your design by pairing the texture with a warmer metallic tone, like copper.

-2. The Space Background
+2. The Space Background Texture

-We’ve all wanted to be an astronaut at some point in our childhood (or, indeed, adulthood), but you can bring a touch of celestial wonder to your designs without leaving Earth.
+We all wanted to be an astronaut at some point in our childhood (or, indeed, adulthood), but you can bring a touch of celestial wonder to your designs without leaving Earth.

 Scenic space backgrounds might not be the plainest of backgrounds, but they are surprisingly versatile.
-They look fantastic layered behind poster artwork, and can help to create a completely immersive online experience when placed as a background skin on a homepage.
+They look fantastic layered behind poster artwork, and can help to create a more immersive online experience when placed as a background skin on a homepage.

 Check out this selection of space backgrounds, which has a huge range of different color tones to suit any project.
 Add them to your posters or websites for a sublime space effect.

-3. The Grunge Background
+3. The Grunge Background Texture

 Try adding a grunge background to a festival flyer, a gig poster or a magazine cover to add depth and interest.
 These unique grunge backgrounds will also look fantastic placed in games and apps, bringing a more immersive quality to digital designs.